brevzin/cpp_proposals/3951_string_interpolation/string-interpolation.md

 Of the two, I think P1819 is significantly better.
 We get a simple object that can allow for a wide variety of potential functionality.
 It has two big problems though.
 The first is that it evaluates lazily and stores its data opaquely — which leads to more surprising behavior, the potential for dangling references, and arbitrarily limited usage.
 The other is its breakup into pieces doesn't actually play very well with `std::format` — where we would want there to be a format string and we don't have one.
 The original motivation for the lambda approach was ease of use — get all the expressions in one convenient format.
 But the language has evolved since 2019.
 We have both reflection and packs in structured bindings now, so we don't need the lambda approach anymore.

 On the other hand, P3412 is a very complex design, with an overload resolution mechanism that is very strongly coupled to the current implementation strategy of formatting.
 What if we someday get `constexpr` function parameters and it turns out to be better to implement `basic_format_string<char, Args...>` as taking a `constexpr string_view` instead of it being a `consteval` constructor?
 Would we need to change how string interpolation is defined too?
 All this complexity buys us is the ability to create a `std::string` in a single character.
-However, I don't think that's even a good goal for C++ — we shouldn't hide an operation as costly as string formatting in a single character, and we shouldn't tie the language so tightly to this particular library (as this proposal does via `__format__`).
+However, I don't think that's even a good goal for C++ — we shouldn't hide an operation as costly as string formatting in a single character, and we shouldn't tie the language so tightly to this particular library (as P3412 does via `__format__` directly calling `std::format`).

 Instead, this paper proposes an idea much closer to the P1819 model.